postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 If you try sending the request, you'll receive an authentication error.
 To [authenticate with the Postman API](https://learning.postman.com/docs/developer/intro-api/#authentication), add an `x-api-key` header to your request and sets its value to your Postman API key.
 (You can [generate a new Postman API key](https://learning.postman.com/docs/developer/intro-api/#generating-a-postman-api-key) if you don't already have one.)

 Select **Send** to send the `GET All Collections` request.
-A list of all of your collections is displayed in the response pane.
+The response pane displays a list of all your collections.
 Search for the `testAPI` collection and locate the `uid` value.
 You will use this collection ID in the next step.

 <img alt="Getting the collection ID" src="https://assets.postman.com/postman-docs/mock-api-collection-id-v9-14.jpg" width="893px">